PauloOrtizF/predictive-brain-lab.github.io/int-service-roles/ai-chair.md

 ### Chair
 1. Coordinate with presenters/guest speakers.
-2. Announce the AI club one week beforehand.
+2. Announce the AI club **one week beforehand** - this should be done through the AI channel in MatterMost.
-3. Organize the paper blitz/round table
+3. Organize the paper blitz/round table.

+At the beginning of the academic year/semester ask everyone to sign up in the agenda to present something at least once.
+If they do not sign up on time, you can add their names to the agenda and let them know of their presentation date. ***_This should only include members interested in attending the AI club._